WeblateOrg/weblate/docs/admin/install.rst

 differences.
 Most importantly the command line interface is installed to the system path as :command:`weblate` instead of :command:`./manage.py` as used in this documentation.
-Also when invoking this command, you will have to specify settings, either by the environment variable `DJANGO_SETTINGS_MODULE` on the command line, for example:
+Also when invoking this command, you will have to specify settings by the environment variable `DJANGO_SETTINGS_MODULE` on the command line, for example:

 .. code-block:: sh